awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

 ## Enabling audit logs<a name="audit-log-enabling"></a>

 Enabling audit logs is a two\-step process\.
-First, you must configure your domain to publish audit logs to CloudWatch Logs using the console, AWS CLI, or configuration API\.
-Then you can tune audit log settings using OpenSearch Dashboards or the fine\-grained access control REST API\.
+First, you configure your domain to publish audit logs to CloudWatch Logs\.
+Then, you enable audit logs in OpenSearch Dashboards and configure them to meet your needs\.

 **Important**
 If you encounter an error while following these steps, see [Can't enable audit logs](handling-errors.md#troubleshooting-audit-logs-error) for troubleshooting information\.

+### Step 1: Enable audit logs and configure an access policy<a name="audit-log-enable"></a>

+These steps describe how to enable audit logs using the console\.
+You can also [enable them using the AWS CLI](#audit-log-enabling-cli), or the [configuration API](#audit-log-enabling-api)\.

 **To enable audit logs for an OpenSearch Service domain \(console\)**

-1. Choose the domain and go to the **Logs** tab\.
+1. Choose the domain to open its configuration, then go to the **Logs** tab\.

 1. Select **Audit logs** and then **Enable**\.